Lab 04: Packaging

 julia> agent_step!(sheep, world); world # NOTE: The second agent step leads to an error. # Can you figure out what is the problem here?Main.World{Main.Agent} 🌿 #2 0% grown 🐑♂ #1 E=5.0 ΔE=2.0 pr=1.0 pf=1.0

-julia> agent_step!(sheep, world); worldERROR: MethodError: no method matching eat!(::Main.Animal{🐑}, ::Nothing, ::Main.World{Main.Agent}) Closest candidates are: eat!(::Main.Animal{🐑}, ::Main.Plant{🌿}, ::Main.World) @ Main ~/work/Scientific-Programming-in-Julia/Scientific-Programming-in-Julia/docs/src/lecture_03/Lab03Ecosystem.jl:106 eat!(::Main.Animal{🐺}, ::Main.Animal{🐑}, ::Main.World) @ Main ~/work/Scientific-Programming-in-Julia/Scientific-Programming-in-Julia/docs/src/lecture_03/Lab03Ecosystem.jl:110
+julia> agent_step!(sheep, world); worldERROR: MethodError: no method matching eat!(::Main.Animal{🐑}, ::Nothing, ::Main.World{Main.Agent}) The function `eat!` exists, but no method is defined for this combination of argument types.
+Closest candidates are: eat!(::Main.Animal{🐑}, ::Main.Plant{🌿}, ::Main.World) @ Main ~/work/Scientific-Programming-in-Julia/Scientific-Programming-in-Julia/docs/src/lecture_03/Lab03Ecosystem.jl:104 eat!(::Main.Animal{🐺}, ::Main.Animal{🐑}, ::Main.World) @ Main ~/work/Scientific-Programming-in-Julia/Scientific-Programming-in-Julia/docs/src/lecture_03/Lab03Ecosystem.jl:108

 Exercise: